Fdawgs/yh-sider-obfuscation-service/README.md

 			"content-length": "0"
 		}
 	},
-	"responseTime": 18.3226999938488,
+	"responseTime": 18.770300030708313,
 	"msg": "request completed"
 }
 ```

-Both the `patient` and `birthdate` query string parameters of the URL have been obfuscated in the generated redirect URL in `res.headers.location`.
+Both of the URL's `patient` and `birthdate` query string parameters have been obfuscated in the generated redirect URL in `res.headers.location`.

-The web browser or request builder used should be redirected to Black Pear's ESP site, and once logged in will provide the patient notes for the test patient with NHS Number 9449304513, success!
+The web browser or request builder should be redirected to Black Pear's ESP site, and once logged in will provide the patient notes for the test patient with NHS Number 9449304513, success!

 If the `patient`, `birthdate`, `location` or `practitioner` query string parameters are removed from the original URL the obfuscation process and redirect will not occur, and a 400 HTTP status code will be returned with the message similar to the following: